 Other than the motion controls, everything else which we’ve come to love in both the living and dead series’ is here – upgrading your weapons, holding your breath as you use the sniper rifle, stomping on the zombies whilst they’re on the ground and watching their head literally fly away, and lots and lots of satisfying satanic slaughter!

 If you want to simply kill some Nazi scum, without working your way through the story, you can jump straight into the Horde mode either on your own or with your friends.
-In here you can pick from five stages as you try to survive a number of rounds which increasingly become more and more intense and difficult.
+Here, you can pick from five stages as you try to survive a number of rounds which increasingly become more and more intense and difficult.
 I’ll admit, I’m not the best at this mode as I quickly became zombie food each time I played it, but I imagine it will be much more fun if played with other people (something I never got to try).
 Speaking of which…

 Zombie Army Trilogy can be an entire co-op experience if you wish it to be.
 You can choose from eight different characters and have up to three people join you either during the story chapters or the Horde mode above.
 This means you can take on Hitler as a one-man-band or a group of four.
-The main difference between this version of the trilogy and the PS4 version, for example, is that you can play online with friends and strangers (providing you have a paid Nintendo Online subscription), or you can setup and play with up to three other players locally using the Switch’s local Wi-Fi option (without the paid subscription).
+The main difference between this version of the trilogy and the PS4 version, for example, is that you can play online with friends and strangers (providing you have a paid Nintendo Online subscription), or you can set up and play with up to three other players locally using the Switch’s local Wi-Fi option (without the paid subscription).
 So, if you and a few mates have the game, and lockdown isn’t currently in effect, you can get together and play with each other just by being near one another.

-There aren’t that many options in regards to the co-op modes, but there is a fun toggle which you don’t see too often these days – Friendly Fire.
+There aren’t that many options in regards to the co-op modes, but there is a fun toggle that you don’t see too often these days – Friendly Fire.
 For those that don’t know, this means you can hurt your colleagues when you ‘accidentally’ shoot them in the arse or face.
-This is always a fun option which can lead to IRL arguments and fights – remember to turn it on.
+This is always a fun option that can lead to IRL arguments and fights – remember to turn it on.
 The mode also has the same difficulty scaling we saw in Zombie Army 4 – you can set it on default so the game adjusts the number of enemies based on how many people are present, or you can manually set it to increase or decrease the difficulty.

 If you’re a badass, try playing the entire game with one player but the enemies set to four-players – it’s crazy!